Nazaniiin/AB_Testing/README.md

 **Unused Metrics:**

-1. **Number of user-ids**: Since this defines the number of users who enroll in the free trial, hence, see the new pop-up message, it could be chosen as an evaluation metric; however, this is just a _number_ that cannot necessarily provide any value on whether the new experiment is an efficient _business_ decision or not.
+1. **Number of user-ids**: Since this defines the number of users who enroll in the free trial, hence, see the new pop-up message, it could be chosen as an evaluation metric; however, this is just a _raw number_ that cannot necessarily provide any value on whether the new experiment is an efficient _business_ decision or not.
+Also, the way we assign users to control and experiment groups is random, and the data we collect is on daily basis.
+Considering this, we can see that user-ids do not really get affected here, hence, not a good choice for an evaluation metric.
 We could use this metric in conjuction with another metric to draw better conclusions.
 For example, Gross conversion as a metric uses the number of user-ids who enrolled in the free trial (after seeing the pop-up), by the number of cookcies who clicked on 'start a free trial'(before seeing the pop-up).
 Now this ratio makes more sense in a way that we want to see this Gross conversion decrease to reduce costs for frustrated users.
 Counting simply the number of user-ids who have enrolled in a course does not provide value for our analysis to conclude any decisions.
 That is why I left this metric out.

 ## Measuring Variability